FrameOS/frameos-docs/docs/intro.md

 ## Status

-FrameOS is not ready for production use!
+FrameOS is good enough for home and hobbyist usage.

-While feature complete for a growing number of use cases, FrameOS is still in early development, and does not have a stable release.
-Things will break, and things will change.
-Hopefully not by much.
-I do consider it good enough for personal projects though.
+This software is still in early development, and does not have a stable release.
+A docker image is generated for every push to `main`.
+There are no guarantees things won't suddenly break between releases, despite our best efforts.

 If you're the adventurous type, please try it out, and help out.
 Look at [the tasklist](https://github.com/mariusandra/frameos/issues/1) for ideas.
 Don't ask for permission, just submit a PR.
 If you're not sure, open an issue and we'll discuss it.